Is making surface transit free the best transit investment DC can make?

 -- Shared-Use Bus Priority Lanes on City Streets: Case Studies in Design and Management, Mineta Transportation Institute, San Jose State University (includes case studies from many cities such as London, Paris, Los Angeles, and New York City)

 3. Create intra-neighborhood transit (bus) services so that people can get to and from local services, commercial districts, schools, libraries, and to and from transit stations without having to drive.
 This includes delivery services of "freight" such as groceries.

-In my transportation and land use paper, I call this "tertiary" service/tertiary transit network (based on the Arlington model of the primary and secondary transit network.
+In my transportation and land use paper, I call this "tertiary" service/tertiary transit network (based on the Arlington County framework in their transportation plan, which defines a primary and secondary transit network).
 And it's not like we don't have a form of this now, at least within the city.
 Most neighborhoods have access to some bus service, although many people may not use it because it is circuitous or because they feel that the bus service is beneath them.

 There are many models for what I consider intra-district transit service: including various tourist oriented transit services in places like Savannah or Laguna Beach; the Tempe In Motion bus services in Tempe, Arizona, which serves residents; the Baltimore Circulator which complements metropolitan bus service to Downtown by MTA with intra-district bus service; the FRED service in Downtown San Diego (a similar service already runs in Santa Monica).
 TIM and Baltimore Circulator focus more on servicing residents, as do the neighborhood circulators in DC.

 While I no longer recommend making all surface transit free, I do see the value in making tertiary network transit services free.
 That would take people to and from major transit stations, commercial districts, supermarkets, etc., and home, but wouldn't be free for outside of the neighborhood travel.
 See "Intra-neighborhood (tertiary) transit revisited because of new San Diego service," for a more complete discussion.